-Siblings of individuals with Prader-Willi syndrome (PWS) are exposed to a traumatic and stressful environment.
-Offsetting this exposure with positive experiences and therapies often help siblings get through these hardships.
-Siblings of individuals with disabilities are often diagnosed with post-traumatic stress disorder (PTSD), anxiety, and depression tied to the stress in the family.1
+Siblings of individuals with Prader-Willi syndrome (PWS) are often exposed to tantrums, psychiatric distress, health crises, and the extreme rigidity of their siblings.
+For some, this creates a traumatic and stressful home environment.
+Offsetting this exposure with positive experiences and therapies often helps siblings get through these challenges.
+Siblings of individuals with disabilities are at risk for developing anxiety, depression, and even post-traumatic stress disorder (PTSD).1

-Parents are not only dealing with a child with disabilities but often have other children with hidden emotional and mental health issues.
-The well-being of the siblings is often overlooked because parents, medical and behavioral health providers tend to be hyper-focused on providing care to the child with the disability.
+Parents caring for a child with disabilities may also be raising other children with hidden emotional and mental health concerns.
+The well-being of healthy siblings is often overlooked because parents, medical providers, and behavioral health providers tend to focus on caring for the child with the disability.
 However, siblings of individuals with developmental disabilities like PWS have an increased risk of developing behavioral and emotional problems and therefore, need attention and interventions to help them be resilient and live successfully with a sibling with PWS.2

 What is Debriefing?

 After a meltdown or other traumatic or stressful event, it is beneficial to sit down together as a family, without the child with PWS, and talk about what has just happened.
 Allowing everyone to express their thoughts and feelings, no matter what they are, can build connection, defuse intense emotion, and set the stage for family problem solving.

 - Family cohesion increases when everyone is on the same page, especially during stressful events or outbursts.3

 • A specific plan for these events can reduce the contention between family members and empower those trying to handle the situation.

 • These debriefing sessions are a great way to express and understand emotions for each member of the family.
 It allows siblings to feel seen and heard

 - A discussion allows siblings to feel they are a part of the solution.